- Schedule Drop off Appointment

 For Fall Only!!!
 No bathing suits, tank tops, sandals, or any clothing that would only be worn only in the summer.

-Shoes that are dirty or overly worn
+Shoes that are dirty or overly worn.
+Slippers/house shoes (unless new, fall only)

 formal prom type dresses and Ladies clothing not accepted (maternity ok)